jvmallow/jvmallow.github.io/_posts/2025-05-31-Jewish_Humor.md

 “How could you do such a thing?
 I’m shocked and appalled!”
 And he slams down the phone.
 He turns around to see the woman getting dressed.
 “Where are you going?” says the rabbi.
-“I’m not mad at *you*.”
+“I’m not mad at you.”
 ~~~

 ~~~